top of page

 Our Programs

+It takes a community to help cats and dogs.
 APL works with pet owners and others to make the community a safe and healthy place for cats and dogs.
 Our humane educators give presentations to school-age children, and APL representatives are happy to share with civic groups news of our work.

 APL knows that helping cats and dogs also means helping owners care for their pets.
 That’s why we conduct monthly low-cost vaccine clinics to help keep pets healthy; maintain a pet-food bank for owners who need help feeding their pets; and provide online bulletin boards to post lost-and-found animals and also to find new owners for others needing new homes.